 All of AMPERNA®’s products have been tested on real people with real skin concerns, including pigmentation.

-Continued use of our AMPERNA® 10% Pro+ Resurfacing Lotion helps reduce the appearance of fine lines, wrinkles, dark circles and uneven skin tone including pigmentation.
+Continued use of our AMPERNA® 10% Pro+ Resurfacing Lotion helps reduce the appearance of fine lines, wrinkles, dark circles and uneven skin tone including post inflammatory hyperpigmentation.
+So we suggest starting with our 10% Pro+ Resurfacing Lotion before moving on.

 When using glycolic acid and other AHAs, always wear sunscreen and appropriate sun protection.
 Chemical exfoliants can increase skin’s sensitivity to the sun.